 How Long, O Lord?

 Have there ever been times in your life when you have found yourself wondering, ‘How long, O Lord?’
+How long will this pandemic last?
 How long will these struggles and disappointments last?
 How long will we have these financial difficulties?
 How long will these health issues persist?
 How long will the difficulties in this relationship last?
 How long will I struggle with this addiction?
 How long will these intense temptations last?
 How long will it take me to get over this loss?

 Pippa and I sometimes visit St Peter’s Brighton, one of our church plants.
 At the end of one service, a woman came up to us and told us that for thirty-seven years she had been praying for her husband to find faith in Christ.
 For all those thirty-seven long years, she had cried out, ‘How long, O Lord, how long?’
 (Psalm 13:1).

 When St Peter’s reopened in 2009, her husband decided he would like to start coming to church with her.
 The moment he walked into St Peter’s, he felt he had come home and had been ‘reborn’.
 Now he loves the church and comes every week.
 Throughout our conversation she kept repeating, with a huge expression of joy on her face: ‘How long, O Lord, how long?’
 God had heard.
 At last, her prayers were answered.

 Four times in quick succession David cries out, ‘How long…?’ (vv.1–2).